 Ten-week summer fellowships from the American Association for the Advancement of Science for undergraduate, graduate, and post-graduate science, engineering, and mathematics students to work as science journalists at media organizations nationwide.

 Garden Club of America Award in Coastal Wetlands Studies

 Awards a one-year $5,000 scholarship to support graduate-level field-based research in coastal wetlands.

 Provides undergraduate students and recent graduates with 12-week opportunities to conduct research with scientists or other mentors in the Great Lakes region.

-Marine Technology Society Student and ROV Scholarships
+Marine Technology Society Student Scholarships and Emerge Program